 For little artists, these colouring mugs and these rainbow pencils make for the perfect gifts.
 Include other items such as paint brushes, notepads and crayons to get their creative juices flowing.

 How to arrange and wrap a gift hamper

 Once you have chosen what goes into your gift hamper and you have the basket and materials, the last step is to arrange and wrap the hamper goodies.

 Firstly, add some material to the bottom of the hamper to give some height to the chosen items and make them look pretty.
 Our hamper kit include straw to help you with this.
 Craft paper will work well for this, too.

 Now the base is sorted, we need to arrange the items so that they are clearly visible and look pleasing to the eye.
 Start from the back of the hamper and work your way forward.
 Start with the largest item at the back and in the centre.
 Followed by the next tallest on either side then add the smaller pieces row after row.
 Keep adjusting the contents until you are happy with the arrangement.
 For some extra sparkle, scatter some confetti and dot some mini chocolates over the top.

 When wrapping your Christmas hamper you'll need cellophane, a ribbon and a gift card.
-Our handy hamper kits include all of this for you.
 Place your cellophane under your hamper or gift basket and bring the four corners together above the hamper.
 Twist at the neck to secure and add some clear tape.
 Wrap your bow around the neck of the hamper and attach your handwritten gift card and there you have your Christmas hamper.